tildeio/helix-website/app/views/static/getting_started.html.md

 character into its "upside down lookalike" and join them back up into a new string.

+If you look at the code, you'll notice that we're using a lot of high-level features here such as iterators and blocks.
+Now this might sound suboptimal, but the Rust compiler will be able to see through all of that and generate highly-optimized machine code that could even outperform you carefully hand-written loop.

 Now that we have implemented the method, let's run the tests again:

 ```{~/code/flipper/crates/text_transform/}plain